Adding your partner to your health insurance in Germany

 For more information on public insurance in Germany, check out our website:

-Adding dependents to private insurance
+Adding dependents to private health insurance in Germany

 Unlike public insurance which allows people to add dependents at no additional cost to the policyholder, private insurance requires each dependent to get their own plan.
 This is why we tend to recommend private health insurance to people who are young, single, and without children.